iiroj/use-breakpoint/README.md

 ## Functionality

-This component uses the [window.matchMedia](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia) functionality to calculate the current breakpoint.
+This hook uses the [window.matchMedia](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia) functionality to calculate the current breakpoint.
 For a list of breakpoints, we generate some css media queries in the form of `(min-width: XXXpx) and (max-width: YYYpx)` and then add listeners for the changes. `useBreakpoint` will then update its return value when the breakpoint changes from one rule to another.

 ## Developing